GLOBAL MARKETS-Zero rates, zero impact: Fed & co fail to calm markets

 U.S. President Donald Trump, who has been haranguing the Fed to ease policy, called the move "terrific" and "very good news".

-The Fed's rate cut combined with the promise of more bond-buying pushed U.S. 10-year Treasury yields down sharply as low as 0.63% US10YT=RR from 0.95% late on Friday, though they were back up to 0.74% ahead of U.S. trading.
+The Fed's rate cut combined with the promise of more bond-buying pushed U.S. 10-year Treasury yields down sharply as low as 0.63% US10YT=RR from 0.95% late on Friday, though they were back up to 0.76% in early U.S. trading.

 In Europe, Spanish and Portuguese 10-year bond yields rose to 9-1/2 month highs at 0.74% and 0.93% respectively, up as much as 13 basis points on the day ES10YT=RR, PT10YT=RR.